grizzlypeaksoftware/dune/readme.md

 - **Time Limit**: You have 60 seconds to collect as much spice as you can.
 - **Score and Timer**: Keep track of your current score and the time remaining on the screen.
 - **Mobile and Desktop Support**: Play with keyboard controls on desktops or touch controls on mobile devices.

+## To Play the game

+To play the game online: [Dune: Spice Collector](https://grizzlypeaksoftware.github.io/dune/)

 ## Getting Started